brave-experiments/frodo-pir/README.md

   make docs
 ```

-To run a specific set of benchmarks, run (note the this process is slow):
+To run a specific set of benchmarks, run (note the this process is slow.
+On average, it takes 12 minutes):

 ```
   make bench